 2. Define your target audience

 You have to know the people you’re selling to.
+Understanding your laundromat customers is crucial to marketing correctly.
 Creating and documenting detailed information about your target audience helps you achieve that goal!
 Great laundromat owners know exactly who their ideal client is and can expertly cater their marketing communications to appeal to that person.

 Types of laundromat target audiences: